 “Planck time” is just a fill-in definition—it’s the best calculative measurement out for this rate of process of physical change.
 There may be a better calculation in the future, there may not.
 If the newer calculation comes, then the definition of physical change rate postulated will change.

 Right now, Planck time is the best definition.
 There literally is no known physical measurement of time smaller.
 Emphasis on the word physical.
-Planck time is an equation based on the components that make up physical reality.
+Planck time is an equation based on the behavior of the components that make up physical reality, itself.
+That separates it from the other, more arbitrary measurements like seconds.